 You first select the attribute you want to make edits to.
 In this case, we’ll run a test on the title attribute.

 We then define our test group in the conditions section.
 This determines where our test changes will be applied.
 We want a roughly random split of the product feed in two.

 Here, we’ve specified a bit of regex to tell Google Merchant Center to only apply this test on products whose ID ends with 1,3,5,7 or 9.
 In other words, those ending in odd numbers.
 Products with IDs ending in even numbers will therefore be our control group

 In the next session, we define what changes to actually make in our test group.

-Here we are telling Google to prepend each product title with the product’s colour and then brand name.
+Here we are telling Google to prepend each product title with the product’s color and then the brand name.

 Finally, we append each product title with “ for “, followed by the suitable gender for each product.
 So, if our product was a t-shirt, it might now be called “Blue Ayima T-Shirt for Women”.

 We let the test run for a while, then we assess how the odd-numbered products (our ‘Test’ group) compare to even-numbered products (our ‘Control’ group)